sorcerer421/capitole-test-ts/README.md

 # Next JS with React Query Template

-This is a template for creating Next JS (app directory) app with React Query for fetching data
+This is a Next JS (app directory) app with React Query for fetching data

 ## Technologies Used